Fiserv/universal-commerce/recipes/MasterCard.md

-# Mastercard AN 5524 Cardholder-Initiated Transaction (CIT) and Merchant-Initiated Transaction (MIT) Indicators
+# Mastercard AN 5524 - CIT and MIT Compliance Indicators

 ## Introduction